weijunsyu/Arcade-Controller/README.md

     - A STL file is provided for 3D printing that is designed to be screwed directly into.
 Will need modification if M4 inserts are desired.
     - Consider using wooden blocks if manufacturing costs are too high.

+## RP2040-Zero Arcade Controller
+- Controller using keyboard switches and a custom PCB.
+- Requires soldering as well as a PR2040-Zero microcontroller.
+- The gerber files for the pcb are located in the production folder.

 ## Parts
 - Various arcade parts.
 - Files contain a mix of imperial and metric units!
 (Inches/Millimeter)